Under Pressure? We Can Help!

 The first and most important rule of teaching study skills is this: Anything is better than nothing!

-SOAR® was born as an after-school program because that was when I originally had time to teach it.
 Your unique schedule requirements will shape the study skills program at your school.
+SOAR® was first as an after-school program because that was when I originally had time to teach it.
+With our Multi-Media Teacher’s Guide, you now have plenty of options to fill as much time as needed.
 You can have confidence that whatever you can fit in will be a tremendous service to your students.

 Some schools incorporate SOAR® into a year-round or semester-long class.
 It can be part of a common fixture in the schedule such as homeroom, “middle school academy,” or “freshman seminar.”
 Hurst Middle School in New Orleans shaved a few minutes from each class period to make room for a 20-minute SOAR® class at the end of each day.

 Other schools offer study skills instruction in place of an elective credit, or as an elective class.
 You’ll be surprised by how eager students can be to learn how to learn.
 IMPORTANT TIP: If you make the class an elective, give it an appealing name, such as “Better Grades in Less Time.”
 (Seriously.)